Tastror/HomeworkMarking/readme.md

 assert(getPrimeNum(3) == 5)
 ```

 which will append to students' .py files and running.
-Judging code only fails when exception occurred (which means `assert()` failed here), and it will output both the exception (in its stderr) and the normal output (in its stdout) to your screen.
+Judging code only marks it as false when exception occurred (which means `assert()` failed here), and it will output both the exception (in its stderr) and the normal output (in its stdout) to your screen.